Bandwidth porting guideFollow

 A Customer Service Record (CSR) is often used by carriers to help determine that a port request is authorized.
-However, some carriers have policies that limit production of the CSR only to the end user of record, while other carriers will provide the CSR only to a winning carrier, and still others won't provide a CSR at all.
+However, some carriers have policies that limit the production of the CSR only to the end user of record, while others will provide the CSR only to a winning carrier.
+There are also carriers that won't provide a CSR at all.

 All reseller customers are responsible for advising their end users that accurate service address and end user information is required to port numbers, and then providing this information to Bandwidth with the port request.
 If a port request is rejected by the losing carrier for an information mismatch, Bandwidth will require the customer and/or the end user to obtain accurate and necessary information from the current carrier.
 If the customer and/or end user experience difficulties gathering necessary information, Bandwidth may be able to assist, including requesting the CSR from the current carrier.